1938

 Greg Rathbun, Partner

 Gregory Noel Rathbun was born into a large family, six kids living in Dunedin.
 Very much the struggling working class, what he describes as good honest Kiwi stock.
-Greg describes a fun evening as sharing a tin of baked beans and spending the night under a sheet and the one who lasted the longest would be allowed to have the only single bed.
-At the age of five the family moved to Auckland under witness protection, after his mother was instrumental as an undercover truck driver in a major anti competition case with New Zealand Rail.
+Greg depicts a fun evening as sharing a tin of baked beans and spending the night under a sheet.
+The one who lasted the longest would be allowed to have the only single bed.
+At the age of five, the family moved to Auckland.

 Starting in Otara, Greg journeyed through the Catholic schooling system.
 His greatest achievement in those days was getting the school record for standing outside of class facing the corner and breaking the school straps during canings.
 At age 10, they moved to Papatoetoe where his father built a house.
-They didn’t have enough money to buy one, especially to house six kids, as the police realised Greg’s mother was in fact a double agent and the weekly pension ceased.
-Greg’s father built the house himself with the good old Kiwi attitude and contraband from the Post Office.
-Greg says he learned a lot during this time – about attitude, lying, getting rid of bodies under concrete drives, and honour amongst thieves.
+They didn’t have enough money to buy one, especially to house six kids, so Greg’s father built the house himself with the good old Kiwi attitude and contraband from the Post Office.
+Greg says he learned a lot during this time – about attitude, hard work and getting rid of bodies under concrete drives.

-There was a greenhouse next door to the family home and Greg used to help with their tomatoes and cannabis – grading and packing.
-With the money he earned, he bought his first car at the early age of 15 so he could trade drugs all over Auckland instead of where he could cycle.
+There was a greenhouse next door to the family home, and Greg used to help with their tomato grading and packing.
+With the money he earned, he bought his first car at the early age of 15, so he was independent at an early age.

 At De la Salle College in Mangere East, Greg was a bit of an all-rounder.
-He was good at sports and in the classroom and managed to stay out of jail unlike many of his classmates.
-He was good at accounting and maths, due to handling the drug cash and he went to Auckland University and says he just cruised through due to plagiarism being harder to detect in those days.
-He was involved with rugby and rowing, but when it came to class work, he just did enough to pass thinking that a C+ was enough.
-He later realised it was this laziness and tendency to take the easy option that would define his life going forward.
+He was good at sports and in the classroom and managed to stay out of trouble.
+He was good at accounting and maths, and he went to Auckland University and says he just cruised through.
+He was involved with rugby and rowing, but when it came to class work, he just did enough to pass making the most of other fun activities.

-A recruitment company found it harder than usual to find people to fit with Bruce Sheppard (funny that) – Greg says it was because of his bad BO.
-He wore shorts, sandals, had a scruffy beard and looked like the cleaner and would wash infrequently.
-Someone typical accountants would be suspicious about.
-But because of Greg’s life in the underworld, none of that came as a surprise, so the interview was set.
+A recruitment company found it harder than usual to find people who fit with Bruce Sheppard (funny that).
+Greg says it was because of his bad BO.
+He wore shorts and sandals, had a scruffy beard, and looked like the cleaner who would wash infrequently.
+He was someone typical accountants would be suspicious of.
+But because Greg’s already working with Bruce, none of that came as a surprise, so the interview was set.

-Bruce would have the big ideas… external.
-And Greg would look after the team and processes… internal.
-Gone were the days when bodies would just disappear under a pile of concrete, but it was said some non-compliant staff were run over by a bus driven by a character who looked strangely like Greg!
-Both Bruce and Greg were both strong in putting their opinions across, which resulted in quite a few strange decisions over the 20 years of partnership.
+Bruce would have the big ideas… external—and Greg would look after the team and processes… internal.
+Both Bruce and Greg were strong in expressing their opinions, which resulted in quite a few strange decisions over the 20 years of partnership.

 “There’s the time we got scammed, this guy wanted investors to place sex packs in hotel rooms.”